hemilabs/vusd-dapp/landing/README.md

 # Landing

-Static HTML page that redirects uses to the app.
+Static HTML page that redirects users to the app.